tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ### TUIKit and demo
 **iOS/Android**

-- Improved internationalization support by eliminating the issue where there were Chinese characters in the English version.
+- Improved internationalization support by eliminating the issue where there were Chinese characters in the English edition.

 ## 5.1.137 @2021.01.29 - Lite Edition